 Boulder County has long been and remains concerned about the adverse impacts on people and the environment from potential expanded oil and gas development within the county.
 Strong regulations are an important tool for protecting the public health, safety, and welfare, and environment and wildlife of Boulder County.
 The County adopted its existing oil and gas regulations (found in Article 12 of the Boulder County Land Use Code) in March 2017.
-No applications for new oil and gas development have been submitted to the County since that enactment.
-However, in

-2019, Senate Bill 19-181 was enacted, which significantly changed the legal landscape for local governments with respect to regulating oil and gas activities.
+No applications for new oil and gas development have been submitted to the County since that time.
+However, in 2019, Senate Bill 19-181 was enacted, which significantly changed the legal landscape for local governments with respect to regulating oil and gas activities.
 Therefore, on June 4, 2019, the Board of County Commissioners authorized staff to begin amendments to Article 12 in light of the legal changes made by S.B.
 19-181.
 To give staff the necessary time to complete the regulatory update, the Board instituted a moratorium on June 28, 2019, directing staff not to accept or process applications for new oil and gas development until after March 28, 2020 (see Resolution 2019-59).
-Due to the Coronavirus pandemic beginning in March 2020, the schedule for public meetings necessary to complete the regulatory update was vacated.
-To accommodate the pandemic response and the significant rule-making at the Colorado Oil and Gas Conservation Commission to implement S.B.
+Due to the Coronavirus pandemic beginning in March 2020, the original schedule for public meetings necessary to complete the regulatory update was vacated.
+To accommodate the pandemic response and the significant rulemaking at the Colorado Oil and Gas Conservation Commission to implement S.B.
 19-181, in which staff and county residents were deeply involved, the moratorium was extended twice to allow for the subject update to proceed, ultimately through its current end date on December 31, 2020.

 On March 6, 2020, staff published an initial draft of the updated regulations.
 Following the release, staff received public comment and engaged in numerous meetings with internal county departments, expert consultants, industry representatives, environmental and neighborhood advocacy groups, and other local governments.
-The invaluable input from those sources was carefully considered and implemented as strongly as possible into a new draft, posted to the county oil and gas website on October 20, 2020 and attached as Exhibit A. That draft is the one presented for the Planning Commission's and public's consideration.
+The invaluable input from those sources was carefully considered and implemented as strongly as possible into a new draft, posted to the county oil and gas website on October 20, 2020.
+Following discussion and recommendations from the Planning Commission, staff edited the Draft Regulations attached as Exhibit A (dated November 23, 2020).
+That draft is the one currently presented for the Board of County Commissioners' and public's consideration.